 ALL DAIRY GOATS MUST BE INSPECTED BY FAIR VETERINARIAN BEFORE UNLOADING.
-DAIRY GOATS WILL BE CHECKED-IN SATURDAY, JULY 20 FROM 7:00 TO 9:00 AM.

 - 1. Read GENERAL RULES, LIVESTOCK RULES AND HEALTH REQUIREMENTS. - 2.
-Animals must be dehorned and debudded. - 3.
+Animals must be dehorned and disbudded. - 3.
 Animals will be divided into registered and grade classes.
 Must be a Dairy Goat breed. - 4.
 Showmanship classes will be judged first. - 5.
 Registration papers or stamped duplicate registration applications will be required for all registered animals.
 Animal papers must be in the name of the 4-Hers by July 1 or show ownership by July 1 for grades.
 Animals without registration papers or legible tattoos, will show with the grades, on a bill of sale.
 The grade does should be identified with an official USDA Scrapie Premise I.D. tag.
-Goats, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - Classes will be provided for breeds that are recognized by the American Dairy Goat Association.
+Goats, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - 6.
+Classes will be provided for breeds that are recognized by the American Dairy Goat Association.
 These breeds are Alpine, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Saanen, Sable, Toggenburg and Recorded Grade (Experimentals).
 The Recorded Grades have brown registration paper issued by ADGA. - 7.
-Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - Entries will be placed in classes by age with the day of judging being the base date.
+Exhibitors are requested to be neatly and appropriately attired (preferably in white) when showing their animals in the ring. - 8.
+Entries will be placed in classes by age with the day of judging being the base date.
 Each exhibitor is limited to a maximum of two dairy goats per class, and a total of 6 animals.
 Only does are allowed to show in breeding classes. - 9.
-Does in production may be released by Superintendent to go home after showing. - Market Wethers show in Class 60 of Division D-2 Market Meat Goats, see pages 26 & 27.
+Does in production may be released by Superintendent to go home after showing. - 10.
+Market Wethers show in Class 60 of Division D-2 Market Meat Goats, see pages 26 & 27.
 Dairy Market Wethers will be weighed after Meat Goat weighing on Saturday between 10:00 and 11:00 AM.
-Dairy Goat Wethers must weigh a minimum of 20 pounds to sell in the Livestock Auction.
-Entries in the Livestock Auction must be made by 2:00 PM, Tuesday, July 23. - 11.
+Dairy Goat Wethers must weigh a minimum of 20 pounds to sell in the Livestock Auction. - 11.
 All exhibitors showing Dairy Goats at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1. - 12.
-Celebrity Milking Dairy Goat Contest will follow Dairy Goat Show. - 13.
-All Dairy Goat Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday at 5:00 PM in the Livestock Arena.
-Information regarding rules, fitting and showing, etc. will be reviewed by the superintendents and fair board.
+Celebrity Milking Dairy Goat Contest will be held Monday, July 20 at 9:00 AM. - 13.
+All Dairy Goat Exhibitors are required to attend the Livestock Exhibitors Meeting on Saturday, July 18 at 3:30 PM in the Livestock Arena.
+Information regarding rules, fitting and showing, etc. will be reviewed by the Extension Agents, Division Superintendents, and Fair Board.